 USACS Research Group

-Since 2015, the US Acute Care Solutions Research Group has identified, analyzed, and answered highly impactful questions to improve the care of patients.
-Leveraging our scale and expertise – 5,000 clinicians in 30 states – we have published on patient care, clinical operations, and health care policy in the highest impact journals.
+Since 2015, the US Acute Care Solutions Research Group has identified, analyzed and answered important questions to improve the care of patients.
+Leveraging our scale and expertise – 5,000 clinicians in 30 states – we have published on patient care, clinical operations and healthcare policy in the highest-impact journals.
 We are committed to working with our partners and external collaborators to address the most important issues across the spectrum of acute care for the benefit of the patients and health systems we serve.

 Mission, Vision, and Principles